markleavitt/HelloDeviceFirmware/README.md

-Binary file for OTA update of HelloDevice
+Binary files for OTA update of HelloDevice and HelloCell firmware